golden-layout/golden-layout/README.md

 The following API changes have been made:

 #### Config
 Configs are now strongly typed.
-In addition, GoldenLayout now has "Configs" and "User Configs"
+In addition, GoldenLayout now has "Configs" and "Resolved Configs"
-1. User Configs\
+1. Configs\
-Application developers will mainly work with "User Configs".
-A "User Config" supports optional properties.
+Application developers will mainly work with "Configs".
+A "Config" supports optional properties.
 If a property is not specified, a default will be used.
-In addition, "User Config" also will handle backwards compatibility.
+In addition, "Config" also will handle backwards compatibility.
 It will migrate deprecated properties to their new values.\
-All GoldenLayout API calls expect a type of "User Config".
-The one exception is `LayoutConfig.saveLayout()` which returns a "Config".
+Config parameters in GoldenLayout API methods will be of type "Config".
+The one exception is `LayoutConfig.saveLayout()` which returns a "Resolved Config".
-1. Configs\
+1. Resolved Configs\
-Golden-Layout internally uses "Config"s.
-Whenever an API function is passed a "User Config", GoldenLayout will resolve it to its corresponding "Config".
-This resolving process will set default values where an optional value has not been specified, and it will also handle backwards compatibility.
+Golden-Layout internally uses "Resolved Config"s.
+Whenever an API function is passed a "Config", GoldenLayout will resolve it to its corresponding "Resolved Config".
+This resolving process will set default values where an optional value has not been specified.
+It will also handle backwards compatibility.
 This allows the GoldenLayout library to always work with fully configured Configs.

-For persistence of configs, always save the "Config" returned by LayoutManager.saveLayout.
-When reloading a saved Layout, first convert the saved "Config" to a "User Config" by calling `UserLayoutConfig.fromLayoutConfig()`.
+For persistence of configs, always save the "Resolved Config" returned by LayoutManager.saveLayout.
+When reloading a saved Layout, first convert the saved "Resolved Config" to a "Config" by calling `LayoutConfig.fromResolved()`.

-Both "User Config" and "Config" have 2 types of interface hierarchies:
+Both "Resolved Config" and "Config" have 2 types of interface hierarchies:
 1. `ItemConfig`\
 This specifies the config for a content item.
 1. `LayoutConfig` (previously the `Config` interface)\
 This specifies the config for a layout.

-A `UserLayoutConfig` has a `root` property which specifies the ItemConfig of root content item of the layout.  `root` is not optional and must always be specified.
+A `LayoutConfig` has a `root` property which specifies the ItemConfig of root content item of the layout.  `root` is not optional and must always be specified.

-For examples of how to create User LayoutConfigs, please refer to the api-test program in the repository.
+For examples of how to create LayoutConfigs, please refer to the api-test program in the repository.

-Many of the User Config properties have been deprecated as they overlapped or were moved to more appropriate locations.
-Please refer to the `UserConfig.ts` source file for more information about these deprecations.
+Many of the Config properties have been deprecated as they overlapped or were moved to more appropriate locations.
+Please refer to the `config.ts` source file for more information about these deprecations.

 #### GoldenLayout class